20johnsonc/Super-Summer-Seating/README.md

 # Supper-Summer-Seating
-Seating for Super Summer
+Seating for Super Summer \n
-Middle = 14 chairs
+Middle = 14 chairs /n
 Sides = 6 chairs

 Create a .txt file with the numbers for the group sizes split onto individual lines.